pngwn/MDsveX/packages/parse/PLUGINS.md

 - The node's type and initial attrs are known
 - Its parent is known
 - Its children have not yet arrived
-- `textContent` is empty (or partial, if content is streaming in)
+- `text_content` is empty (or partial, if content is streaming in)

-This is the window for structural mutations. `wrapInner` works because the children haven't been emitted downstream yet — the builder can inject the synthetic node's open opcode immediately, and subsequent children stream through it naturally.
+This is the window for structural mutations. `wrap_inner` works because the children haven't been emitted downstream yet — the builder can inject the synthetic node's open opcode immediately, and subsequent children stream through it naturally.

 ### Close-Time Execution